ncp38/cs142-s24-inclass/src/lab1/WheelOfFortune.md

 # Wheel of Fortune

-Team members (edit these):
+Team members (edit these)-this week, this will just be you:

 1. Team member 1
-2. Team member 2
-3. Team member 3

 ## Before you begin...